Use messaging and events

 This guide shows how to:

-• use the default flow-in / flow-out channels with Kafka
+• Map the default flow-in / flow-out channels to Kafka.

 Prerequisites